-MELROSE — Chief Michael Lyle is pleased to announce that for the fourth year in a row, the Melrose Police Department hosted a successful Junior Police Academy.
+MELROSE — Chief Michael L. Lyle is pleased to announce that the Melrose Police Department’s annual Junior Police Academy was a great success.

 MELROSE — Chief Michael L. Lyle and the Melrose Police Department are seeking the public’s help after an elderly resident, who was out for his morning walk, was struck by a wrong-way driver.